- NYC Mayor Michael Bloomberg signs law raising tobacco-purchasing age from 18 to 21

-New York (CNN) -- New York City Mayor Michael Bloomberg signed legislation Tuesday raising the tobacco-purchasing age from 18 to 21.
+New York City Mayor Michael Bloomberg signed legislation Tuesday raising the tobacco-purchasing age from 18 to 21.
 The law takes effect in six months.

 In addition to the "Tobacco 21" bill, which also covers electronic cigarettes, Bloomberg signed a second bill, dubbed Sensible Tobacco Enforcement, which prohibits discounts on tobacco products and increases enforcement on vendors who attempt to evade taxes.
 New York State's Department of Health estimates that cigarette excise tax evasion deprived the state of $500 million in 2009.